 3701-62-01 - The rule sets forth the definitions used throughout the Chapter, such as "CPR," "do-not-resuscitate order," "do-not-resuscitate protocol," and "cardiac arrest".
-The rule is being revised to include the definition of "physician's assistant.
+The rule is being revised to include a new definition for "authorized healthcare provider," include the definition of "comfort care" from section 2133.01 of the Revised Code, to clarify that for the purposes of this Chapter, "declaration" means a "living will declaration," and to include the new definition for "advanced practice nurse" consistent with section 4723.42 of the Revised Code.